Alain Soral: Far-right radicalization

+In April 2026, after relocating to Russia, Soral granted an interview to TASS where he compared himself to general de Gaulle relocating to London during World War II, called France a "satellite" of Israel and the United States, and called for the "communautarist supremacist mafia" to be "defeated".

 Legal issues

 Over the years, Soral has been sentenced multiple times for offences generally related to hate speech, including antisemitism, homophobia and Holocaust denial.
 On 10 February 2005, the Paris correctional court sentenced him to a €10,000 fine for racist insults against Jewish journalist Frédéric Haziza.
 In 2015, he was again found guilty of public insults against Haziza.
 In February 2016, he was again fined €10,000 for antisemitic insults, still against Haziza.

 In May 2015, Soral was fined €10,000 for publishing a photo of himself making a "quenelle" (an offensive gesture popularized by Dieudonné) in front of the Berlin Holocaust Memorial.

 In November 2016, Soral was found guilty of threats against a model of African descent.
 After they flirted online and she turned him down, she was harassed by Soral's online community.
 He was fined €6000, plus €5000 of damages.

-On 17 January 2019, Soral was sentenced to one year in prison for antisemitic hate speech and for contempt of court after he had insulted the prosecutor during another trial.
+On 17 January 2019, Soral was sentenced to one year in prison for antisemitic hate speech, and for contempt of court after he had insulted the prosecutor during another trial.
 On 15 April, he was sentenced to another year in prison for Holocaust denial as a result of a cartoon published on Égalité et réconciliation's website.
 In June 2020, that sentence was reduced on appeal to a €5000 fine.

 In October 2019, Soral received yet another one-year sentence for having called the Panthéon a "Kosher garbage site" following Simone Veil's burial there.
 Around that time, he moved to Lausanne, Switzerland, to avoid imprisonment in France.

 In September 2020, he was fined €134,000 for inciting to racial hatred, after he had disregarded a previous court ruling regarding the publication of the 1892 book Salvation through the Jews, by Léon Bloy.
 In October 2020, he was fined €5400 for accusing the Jews of being behind 9/11.
 In May 2021, he was sentenced to four months in prison after he blamed them for the Notre-Dame fire.